ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Accept more truthy values in custom integration for improved compatability with third-party forms.
+- Accept more truthy values in custom integration for improved compatibility with third-party forms.
 - Update JavaScript dependencies.
 - Load Google reCaptcha script in footer (if needed).